Uusimaa

 Uusimaa ([ˈuːsimɑː]; Nyland, [ˈnyːlɑnd]; both lit. 'new land') is a region of Finland.
-It borders the regions of Southwest Finland, Tavastia Proper (Kanta-Häme), Päijänne Tavastia (Päijät-Häme), and Kymenlaakso.
-Finland's capital and largest city, Helsinki, along with the surrounding Greater Helsinki area, are both contained in the region, and Uusimaa is Finland's most populous region.
+It borders the regions of Southwest Finland, Kanta-Häme, Päijät-Häme, and Kymenlaakso.
+Finland's capital and largest city, Helsinki, along with the surrounding metropolitan area, are both contained in the region, and Uusimaa is Finland's most populous region.
 The population of Uusimaa is 1,734,000.

 While predominantly Finnish-speaking, Uusimaa has the highest total number of native speakers of Swedish in Finland even at a much lower share than two other regions.

 History

+From the time of the Vikings in the 8th century, an eastern road ran along the Gulf of Finland.
+The first inhabitants were nomads.
 The place name of Nuuksio derives from the Sami word njukča which means 'swan.
 Later Finns proper and Tavastians inhabited the area.
 Some place names have traces of Tavastian village names, like Konala, which likely derives from the older Tavastian village name Konhola.
 Estonians inhabited the region to a smaller extent, specifically for seasonal fishing.

 Swedish colonisation of coastal Uusimaa started after the second crusade to Finland in the 13th century.
 The colonisation was part of converting pagan areas to Catholicism.
 Eastern Uusimaa had its first Christian Swedish colonialists earlier than the western part, which got its colonialists in one mass transfer of people to Porvoo in the 14th century.
 The colonisation was supported by the Swedish kingdom and the immigrants were provided with grain seeds and cattle.
 They also got a four-year tax exemption from the crown.
 All the Swedish place names of Uusimaa date back to this period.